 Fig 1.
 Soasta Cloud Testing Software

-At the ASP I work at, we’ve realized that no matter what hardware, software or topology you have, there will always be a rate determining step hiding on you somewhere.
-Not even the Healthcare.gov’s website has enough money to eliminate this speed inhibiting step.
+At the ASP I work at, we have realized that no matter what hardware, software or topology you have there will always be a rate determining step hiding on you somewhere.
+Not even Healthcare.gov’s website has enough money to eliminate this speed inhibiting step.
 So you better get a handle on where your speed limits are and what your rate is determined by.
 How many people can register at your site at a given moment?
 Do you know?
 Shouldn’t you know?
 What will happen if too many people come to your site?

 Fig 2.
 A Red Stop Light Sign

 As I close here, I must confess I learned this speed lesson the hard way.
 We were selling tickets for a popular consumer show where registration started with a bang at 12 noon on the button.
 Unfortunately, we also had a backup beginning at the same time.
-The e-RegisterNow registration service was overwhelm in less than 5 minutes and for the next 30 minutes, transactions were broken up and registrants experienced long waits.
-Well it took 2 months, after that 30 minute debacle, to sort everything out.
-We had to email out by hand tickets, fix broken transactions and explain how this happened.
-At this moment, I realized that we needed to identify our rate determining step and have a governor on the registration process, i.e. a stop sign in case we ever again exceed our limits.
+The e-RegisterNow online registration service was overwhelmed in less than 5 minutes and for the next half an hour, transactions were broken up and registrants experienced long wait times.
+It took 2 months, after that 30 minute debacle, to sort everything out.
+We had to email out tickets by hand, fix broken transactions and explain to our clientele how this happened.
+At this moment, we realized that we needed to identify our rate determining step and have a governor on the registration process, i.e. a stop sign in case we ever again exceed our limits.